meow18838/CablyCode/readme.md

 ## API Key

 To use the AI features, you need to obtain your API key.
-You can get your API key in the [Discord link here].
+You can get your API key in our [Discord](https://discord.gg/FM3sr5YfRG).

 ## Building Extensions